JoshAtticus/Ninetails-DuckDuckGo-homepage/README.md

 # Ninetails homepages
 Homepages for ninetails by JoshAtticus.
 This is supposed to be an exact copy of the [Ninetails homepage](https://ninetails.cf/?v=2.2.3) with different search engines.
+!
+NOTE !
+YOU MUST ENSURE THAT YOU ACCESS THE HOMEPAGES THROUGH HTTP, NOT HTTPS!!!

 # Homepage list